anderdnavarro/RFcaller/README.md

 *Default: 0.7723*

-Minimum QUAL value to consider a polyINDEL as good.
+Minimum QUAL value to consider an homopolymerINDEL as good.

 ###### --clean